Blade04208/site/README.md

 what do you expect

-this has full fucking controller and keyboard support
+this has full controller and keyboard support

 kill me